Great Oaks Farm Cavaliers

 • Why did you start breeding?

 We brought home our first cavalier king charles spaniel as newlyweds in 2006 and have had them as part of our family ever since!
 In 2019 we wanted to add a cavalier puppy to our family and had trouble finding an affordable well bred puppy.
 This eventually led us to raising our own DNA health tested and vet checked cavaliers.
-Our goal is to provide healthy and happy cavalier and cavapoos puppies!
+Our goal is to provide healthy and happy cavalier puppies!

 • What makes your program special?